erajasekar/Simple-Banking-System/output/detailed-analysis.md

 **IMPORTANT**: Your task is NOT to create a diagram directly.
 Instead:

-1. **Analyze the source code above** and extract ONLY the essential information for a simple flochart diagram
+1. **Analyze the source code above** and extract ONLY the essential information for a simple flowchart diagram
 2. **Generate concise, token-optimized instructions** for another LLM to create the diagram WITHOUT the source code
 3. **Focus on clarity over completeness** - include only what's necessary for a clear, simple diagram
 4. **Minimize token count** - use bullet points, abbreviations, and efficient formatting